Tessa Padden

-Tessa Padden is a Deaf British television presenter and management training consultant.
-Padden formerly presented the Deaf News segment of a Deaf magazine programme for the BBC, See Hear.
+Tessa Padden-Duncan is a Deaf British television presenter and management training consultant.
+Padden-Duncan formerly presented the Deaf News segment of a Deaf magazine programme for the BBC, See Hear.

-Padden is a former British Sign Language (BSL) Quality and Training Manager at SignPost BSL.
-During the European Conference in Brussels in February 2004, Padden was Head of Sign Language Services for Independent Media Signing (IMS).
+Padden-Duncan is a former British Sign Language (BSL) Quality and Training Manager at SignPost BSL.
+During the European Conference in Brussels in February 2004, Padden-Duncan was Head of Sign Language Services for Independent Media Signing (IMS).
 She was the founding chair of the BDA's BSL Institute and is a founding member of the BDA's Sign Academy.
 She was the first Deaf person to present a signed news item on a mainstream news programme, on Channel 4.